blokur/harego/README.md

 `Consume` worker will delay before act on the `ack` for the amount of time the `HandlerFunc` returns as the second value.

-You can increase the worker sizes by passing `Workers(n)` to the `NewExchange` constructor.
+You can increase the worker sizes by passing `Workers(n)` to the `NewClient` constructor.

-When the `Close()` method is called, all connections will be closed and the `Exchange` will be useless.
+When the `Close()` method is called, all connections will be closed and the `Client` will be useless.
 You can create a new object for more works.

 ## Development